“But It Only Snows Once a year”

 WE DON’t have long johns or thermals

 If you don’t have any high-tech woven super suits, worry not, because you have perfectly usable undergarment in the kid’s drawers.
-Go grab a pair of pajamas and put them on BEFORE you bundle them tight in a long sleeve shirt and coat.
-Jeans work fine for snow, but will eventually get wet.
+Go grab a pair of pajamas and put them on BEFORE you bundle them tightly in a long sleeve shirt and coat.
+Honestly, my kids have so many pairs of comfy pajamas.
+Last Christmas I even bought us all matching onesies!
+It can be so fun to match your child’s pajamas.
+Plus, onesies are so comfy, especially during the winter when the temperature starts to drop!
+Anyway, jeans work fine for snow, but will eventually get wet.
 BONUS POINTS if you have a pair of waterproof jogging/gym pants to throw on over the denim for THREE layers of protection.

 winter Boots.
 They ummm…. cost a lot!

 I hear ya.
 I feel ya.
-If not for grandparents that buy them new shoes, all of ours would be wearing re-treads.
+A good pair will last you though, and you can use guides (like https://altitude-blog.com/en/winter-boot-guide-how-to-choose-winter-boots/) to find the right pair for you.
+Still, if not for grandparents that buy them new shoes, all of ours would be wearing re-treads.
 If you are going to buy a pair, here’s what we recommend for ADULTS.
 They have a style that will never go out, and they’re great for rainy, chilly weather throughout the year.

 Here’s the thing, Wal-Mart, Dollar Tree, Target, etc – they ALL sell kid’s rain boots at a VERY reasonable price.
 Bundle them together with the thermal tip above and you will already have half the battle won.
 Mix it with this final hack and you’ll have toasty, and most importantly DRY feet.